Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/03_bdds.typ

 - *BDDs* provide a compact, canonical graph representation of these functions.
 - *Reduction rules* (Isomorphism and Redundant Tests) compress the representation by sharing common sub-structures.
 - The *`ConditionManager`* maps program conditions to BDD variables, ensuring consistency.

+#info-box(title: "Explore BDD Operations")[
+  To see boolean operations in action, run #run-example("bdd_boolean_ops") which demonstrates AND, OR, XOR, and their algebraic properties like De Morgan's laws and absorption.
+]

 In the next chapter, we will implement the `ConditionManager` and the core BDD interface in Rust.